itspriddle/priddle.net/_pages/resume.md

 Jul 2017 - Aug 2019

-Worked with the Uptime team maintaining performance and security on ThemeForest, one of the world's largest Rails sites by traffic.
-Duties included bug-fixes, performance improvements, regular platform and dependency updates, responding to on-call issues, and general support.
-Previously worked with the Hosted team maintaining the Rails billing system acquired from Pressed in 2017.
+Worked with Site Reliability Engineering team to maintain performance and security on ThemeForest.net, one of the world's largest Ruby on Rails sites by traffic.
+Duties included implementing bug-fixes, performance improvements, regular platform and dependency updates, responding to on-call issues, and general support.
+Implemented internal tooling for on-call rotations using PagerDuty and AWS Lambda.
+Utilized Ruby on Rails, Bash, and AWS (EC2, CloudFormation, S3, RDS, Lambda).

 ---